Elvenide/ElvenideCore/README.md

 - Automatically saves players' inventories before opening menus and restores after closing
 - Directly assign click handlers to any item, range of items, or region of items

+### CoreMap (v0.0.17+)
+Powerful hashmap utility with chainable methods.

+Features:
+- Extends `LinkedHashMap`
+  - Allows use as a drop-in replacement for `Map`, `HashMap`, or `LinkedHashMap`
+  - Allows key-based insertion, modification, and removal (like a `HashMap`)
+  - Allows maintenance of and iteration in insertion order (like a `LinkedList`)
+- Chainable methods for easily adding and updating entries in the map
+- Clone the map using `clone()`

 ## Further Documentation
 Most features are directly documented via JavaDoc in the code (obtainable in IntelliJ IDEA via `Maven > Download Sources and/or Documentation`).